Home > Blog > Croatian Harbors and Marinas Discover the CharmBlog

 The Croatian coast spent over three centuries under the Venetian Empire, from approximately 1420 to 1797.
 Unusual for occupiers, the Venetians never tried to extend their territory inland.
 They just wanted a string of harbors, for servicing their galleys, on their voyages to the East and back.

-Today, these harbors, with stone quaysides, paved piazzas, elegant Baroque churches, and sturdy fortifications, are among Croatia’s top cultural attractions.
 The most beautiful include the grand mainland ports of Split, Trogir, Sibenik, and Zadar.
 And the islands’ beautiful harbors are Korčula Town, Hvar Town, Rab Town, Cres Town, and Krk Town.
 In addition, to Stari Grad on Hvar.

 Afterward, wander romantic cobbled alleys and steep stone stairways under a starlit sky for a magical nighttime adventure.
 The following day, have coffee as locals do, at a waterside café, before setting sail to your next destination.